tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     - **Add Antialiasing** gives the user the possibility to add antialiasing to the level.
 The antialiasing value has to be specified in the **Antialias Softness** field, which can range from 0 to 100.
 This option is available on Smart Raster and Raster levels.

     - **Subsampling** sets the simplifying factor to be applied to animation levels, clips and images when displayed in the work area in order to have a faster visualization and playback; for example if it is 2, one pixel every two pixels is displayed.
-The default values are defined in Xsheet  →  Scene Settings dialog, where values for raster (Image) and Smart Raster (TLV) level subsampling can be defined.
+The default values are defined in Scene  →  Scene Settings dialog, where values for raster (Image) and Smart Raster (TLV) level subsampling can be defined.

       .. note:: The subsampling factor can also be applied to all the animation levels exposed in selected columns by right-clicking the header of any selected column and choosing one of the **Subsampling** commands from the menu that opens.